Git4amar/auctions-commerce-app/README.md

 ### Demo Setup Instructions:
 Note: A small SQLite3 demo database has been intialized for demo purposes
 1.  **Required**: [Download and Install](https://www.python.org/downloads/) Python 3.10 or up
-2. [Git clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the repository to your local machine by following the instructions
+2. [Git clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the repository to your local machine
-3. Change directory into the project folder with the following structure
+3. Change directory (cd) into the project folder with the following structure
     ```
     ├── README.md
     ├── auctions